Pistons Notes: Bickerstaff, Suspensions, Reed, Cunningham, Duren

 Pistons Notes: Stewart, Secondary Scorer, Ivey, Sasser, Bickerstaff, Duren

 Last month, Pistons coach J.B.
-Bickerstaff made this declaration about Isaiah Stewart.
-“He’s the best defensive center in the league and it’s not close,” he said.
-“And I think it’s time that everybody who watches basketball recognizes it.”
+Bickerstaff declared that Isaiah Stewart is “the best defensive center in the league and it’s not close,” adding, I think it’s time that everybody who watches basketball recognizes it.”
 Stewart is averaging a career-high two blocks per game in 23.6 minutes per game and he explained in detail his shot-blocking prowess and defensive mindset to The Athletic’s Hunter Patterson.

 “It’s kind of like a fight,” Stewart said.
 “You can’t be scared to get punched, you know what I mean?
 So for me, it’s just like, OK, you got your dunk.
 You got your little punch in, but I’m still here and I’m not fading away.
 I’m going to be here and I’m going to challenge you every time.
 A lot of it is heart.
 As much that goes into skill and having the patience, you’ve got to have this (patting his heart).
 There’s a hundred possessions, at least, in a game.
 You can’t pick and choose when you want to guard the rim.”

 Stewart has his sights set on the Defensive Player of the Year award.
-However, the 20-minute rule could come into play in his case.
+However, the 20-minute requirement within the 65-game rule could come into play in his case.
+To qualify for end-of-season awards, a player must play at least 20 minutes in 63 or more games (and between 15-20 in at least two others).

 “It is the goal,” Stewart said.
 “I truly believe I am the best defender in the league. … I may not always get the block.
 But I’m altering shots, I’m taping holes in our defense.
 So that’s my goal, that’s something I’m working toward.”